 Long term unemployment in the EU regions

-In almost a fifth of regions, the majority of the unemployed out of work for at least a year
+In almost a sixth of regions, the majority of the unemployed were out of work for at least a year

 These data on regional unemployment, compiled on the basis of the EU Labour Force Survey, are published by Eurostat, the statistical office of the European Union.

-The data are based on the Nomenclature of territorial units for statistics (NUTS 2016) as set out in the amending Commission Regulation (EU) No 2016/2066 of 21 November 2016.
+These data are based on the 2016 version of the Nomenclature of Territorial Units for Statistics (NUTS) as set out in the amending Commission Regulation (EU) No 2016/2066 of 21 November 2016.
 NUTS provides a uniform, consistent breakdown of territorial units for the production of European regional statistics.
 NUTS 2016 covers the period from 1 January 2018 until 31 December 2020.

 NUTS level 2 has 240 regions in EU Member States: Belgium (11), Bulgaria (6), Czechia (8), Denmark (5), Germany (38), Ireland (3), Greece (13), Spain (19), France (27), Croatia (2), Italy (21), Lithuania (2), Hungary (8), the Netherlands (12), Austria (9), Poland (17), Portugal (7), Romania (8), Slovenia (2), Slovakia (4), Finland (5) and Sweden (8).
 Estonia, Cyprus, Latvia, Luxembourg and Malta are all considered as single regions at NUTS 2 level.

-The statistical regions in the candidate and EFTA countries follow the principles of the NUTS classification; however there is no legal base.
-The data covers NUTS level 2 regions in Norway (7), Switzerland (7), Serbia (8) and Turkey (26), while Iceland, Montenegro and North Macedonia are considered as single regions at NUTS level 2.
+The statistical regions in the candidate and EFTA countries follow the principles of the NUTS classification.
+However, there is no legal base.
+The data covers NUTS level 2 regions in Norway (7), Switzerland (7), Serbia (8) and Turkey (26).
+Iceland, Montenegro and North Macedonia are considered as single regions at NUTS level 2.

-In the text of this article, the names of the regions are in English, while the tables in the annex list regions in the national language as set out in the NUTS.
+In the text of this article, the names of the regions are in English, while the detailed tables which can be downloaded below list regions in the national language as set out in the NUTS.

 The detailed tables are available here.